aws-samples/aws-modernization-with-pulumi/content/20_intro_modern_iac_ts/40_ecs/20_create_cluster.md

 pulumi up
 ```

-In the next step, we'll define a Fargate service and deploy a container.
+In the next step, we'll define an ECS on Fargate service and deploy a container.